adiack/adiack.github.io/README.md

 Abdoulaye holds a degree of Software Engineering from Concordia University, Montreal, Canada.
 He is from Senegal :senegal: and has made Ghana :ghana: his home for the past few years.

-Most of Abdoulaye's career has revolved around delivering cutting edge IT solutions.
-Abdoulaye is passionate about a fairer AI and its potential for social good.

 # Interests

  - AI/ML  in resource- and data-constrained environment ( Computer vision & NLP & TinyML) 🤖